 1995 Soprano Robin Follman has performed with the Houston Grand Opera, LA Opera, New York City Opera, Washington Opera, Michigan Opera Theatre, Opera Pacific, Florentine Opera, Singapore Lyric Opera, Lyric Opera of Malaysia and Hawaii Opera.
 She sang the title role in Turandot at Mobile Opera and Nedda in I Pagliacci for Cleveland Opera.
 She also appeared with Arizona Opera in the title role in Salome.
 Ms. Follman is currently leading the family-owned manufacturing business, Markall, Inc. in Santa Ana, California.

 1990 Superstar soprano Sondra Radvanovsky has performed in every major opera house in the world.
 This season she sang in Norma with the Canadian Opera Company, Manon Lescaut with the Royal Opera House and reprised the title role of Norma at Lyric Opera of Chicago.
-She travels to the Opera de Monte Carlo in March to appear in Simon Boccanegra.
+She travels to the Opera de Monte Carlo this month to appear in Simon Boccanegra and will appear in Tosca this spring with LA Opera.
 Read more.